Trump Tower lobby evacuated over suspicious bag, later deemed safe

 The all-clear was given at at 5:07 p.m., NYPD Assistant Commissioner for Communication and Public Information J. Peter Donald said on Twitter.

-President-elect Donald Trump was in Mar-a-Lago, Florida, at the time, according to pool reporters.
+President-elect Donald Trump was at Mar-a-Lago in Florida, at the time, according to pool reporters.

 Trump transition team spokesman Sean Spicer said an unattended package was outside the checkpoint area.